solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 ```

 Alternatively, you could use a tool like [scfsd](#resources) to observe all feature state across clusters
-which would display, partial screen shown here, and does not require `solana-test-validator` to be running:
+which would display, partial screen shown here, และ does not require `solana-test-validator` to be running:

 <img src="./feature-parity-testing/scfsd.png" alt="Feature Status Heatmap">